 The Phone Number Itself

 The phone number of a privately-owned phone would generally not be considered to be a public record.
 Indeed, such information would typically reside in the personnel file and would remain confidential.
 If, however, an employee regularly uses a privately-owned device for work-purposes, that number will likely exist in other public records (including public phone bills and contact lists) and will be subject to public access.
 The phone numbers of government-owned devices are public records.

 Employer Access to Cell Phone Records

 This analysis describes the extent of general public access to cell phone records under the public records law.
 The public agency as an employer may have access to personal phone call information on public or private phone bills, depending upon the specific policies and circumstances that exist within the jurisdiction.
 The federal constitution’s Fourth Amendment privacy protections limit such access, however, as illustrated in the recent Supreme Court decision in City of Ontario v.
 Quon, summarized here.

-Clearly, the government’s phone bill records must be retained according to the applicable retention schedule (3 years under the municipal schedule).
+Clearly, the government’s phone bill records must be retained according to the applicable retention schedule (see municipal schedule).
 This retention requirement would probably also apply to a copy of the private phone bill if the government obtains it in connection with its reimbursement program.These would both constitute financial records of the public agency.